lsd1206562575/csci_6234/README.md

 # csci_6234
 This repo is for csci_6234 Object-Oriented Design--GW Covid Dashboard.
-Our gourp member are Jie Zhu, Shudong Lai, Simin Liu, Wanting Wang.
+Our gourp members are Jie Zhu, Shudong Lai, Simin Liu, Wanting Wang.

 ## 1. Download project and Install requirement
 ```